siri404-gh/sreeram.app_old/src/web/posts/ide/editor_config.md

 #### Sep 1, 2018 by Sreeram

+## Summary

-This plugin attempts to override user/workspace settings with settings found in .editorconfig files.
+This plugin attempts to override user/workspace settings with settings found in `.editorconfig` files.
 Below is my configuration.

 ## Understand